runtools/run/docs/content/reference/expressions.md

 ### Expressions

-An expression is a convenient way to explore resources and to invoke some methods.
-When you use [Run CLI](/docs/reference/run-cli), you are evaluating some expressions.
+An expression is a convenient way to access resource attributes and invoke some methods.
+When you use [Run CLI](/docs/reference/run-cli), you are evaluating expressions.

 For example, with the following resource: